vstinner/unicode_book/encodings.rst

 UCS-2, UCS-4, UTF-16 and UTF-32
 '''''''''''''''''''''''''''''''

-**UCS-2** and **UCS-4** encodings encode each code point to exactly one word of, respectivelly, 16 and 32 bits.
+**UCS-2** and **UCS-4** encodings encode each code point to exactly one unit of, respectivelly, 16 and 32 bits.
 UCS-4 is able to encode all Unicode 6.0 code points, whereas UCS-2 is limited to :ref:`BMP <bmp>` characters.
-These encodings are practical because the length in words is the number of characters.
+These encodings are practical because the length in units is the number of characters.

-**UTF-16** and **UTF-32** encodings use, respectivelly, 16 and 32 bits words.
+**UTF-16** and **UTF-32** encodings use, respectivelly, 16 and 32 bits units.
-UTF-16 encodes code points bigger than U+FFFF using two words: a :ref:`surrogate pair <surrogates>`.
+UTF-16 encodes code points bigger than U+FFFF using two units: a :ref:`surrogate pair <surrogates>`.
 UCS-2 can be decoded from UTF-16.
-UTF-32 is also supposed to use more than one word for big code points, but in practical, it only requires one word to store all code points of Unicode 6.0.
+UTF-32 is also supposed to use more than one unit for big code points, but in practical, it only requires one unit to store all code points of Unicode 6.0.
 That's why UTF-32 and UCS-4 are the same encoding.

 +----------+-----------+-----------------+